johnnovak/RML-Amiga/docs/docs/manual/installation.md

 Here is a detailed descriptions of the packs:

-- **Base** -- Contains 64-bit versions of WinUAE, the IPF disk image plugin, a custom-compiled version of ReShade (with auto-updates and the nag screen disabled), and the CRT shader setup.
+- **Base** -- Contains 64-bit versions of WinUAE, the CAPS IPF disk image plugin, a custom-compiled version of ReShade (with auto-updates and the nag screen disabled), and the CRT shader setup.

 - **Systems** --- Minimal Workbench 1.3 and 3.1 hard drive setups as directory
   hard disks.
 Just the bare minimum required to run games.
-The Workbench 3.1 installation also contains WHDLoad.
+The Workbench 3.1 installation contains WHDLoad as well.

-- **ROMs** --- ROM images (e.g., Kickstart ROMs) necessary to emulate the various Amiga models.
+- **ROMs** --- ROM images (e.g., Kickstart ROMs) necessary to emulate the various Amiga models and other required hardware.
 (Note: The Amiga is *not* a console!
 Games are *not* called "ROMs" on the Amiga.)

 - **Games** --- Can you guess?